-At the date of this report, there is one outstanding compensation claim on the Fund.
-The claim is still being assessed by SEGC.
-The Fund has not recognised a contingent liability in respect of this claim as the claim is still being assessed and the SEGC Board have yet to form a view as to whether the claim is valid.
+There were no claims made during the financial year.
+At the date of this report, there are two outstanding compensation claims on the Fund.
+The Fund has not recognised any contingent liability in respect of these claims as they are still being assessed and the SEGC Board have yet to form a view on the claim validity.